ip-repo/python/local-ollama-urls-rag/local-ollama-urls-rag-gradio.md

 ```
 Now you can run the file and it should open the app in a new tab.

-Note: make sure to prompt with the following format:  **Question::url,url,url**.
+Note: make sure to prompt with the following format:  **Question::url,url,url**

 ### Limitations
 * No memory, if you want to ask more questions and urls you already have asked before you will need to resend the urls.